Obtaining Maximum Benefits for Workers with Cuts and Lacerations

 Workers’ Compensation for Cuts and Lacerations

 Laws regarding workers’ compensation vary by state, therefore it is advisable to seek legal advice from a local attorney.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have proudly served all types of workers throughout the state for over 35 years and are dedicated to helping our clients obtain maximum compensation.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have proudly served all types of workers throughout the state for more than 40 years and are dedicated to helping our clients obtain maximum compensation.

 Most Pennsylvania employees are entitled to receive workers’ compensation benefits for injuries they sustain at work.
 To remain eligible, they must report workplace injuries to their employers within 120 days, according to the Pennsylvania Workers’ Compensation Act.
 Generally, all reasonable medical expenses are covered, as well as any missed work over seven days.